 The Aim Mountain Bike Potentiometer (Rose Joint Fitting) are the perfect suspension sensors to give you all the ride data you need to improve performance.

 When used with the EVO4s or EVO 5 data loggers and the free Race Studio software (included with the loggers) you will be able to analyse all the data you need to improve rider and bike configuration performance.

-The Aim Downhill/Mountain Bike Potentiometer - Rose Joint Fitting using Aim loggers can measure the displacement between two points using a sensor (linear potentiometer) directly connected to the points of measure.
-This potentiometer can measure linear displacements like:
+Suspension Potentiometer Rose Joint Fitting, used with Aim loggers, measures displacement between two points using a sensor (linear potentiometer) directly connected to the measure points.

 - dampers compression or extension

 This is a good sensor to log when at the track.
 As, the Engineers can check to see how the suspension is performing when out on track.
 From this you can identify set-up changes such as, stiffen or loosen the suspension.
 This change could eliminate under steer or/ and over steer.

 - steering rotation measured through the rack displacement

 - be very careful avoiding possible bending of the internal cylinder; these bending, occur when over tightening the screws or in case of incorrect mounting, can seriously damage the sensor

 - extract the internal cylinder for about 5 mm (0.2 inches) from the sensor lower boundary position.

 - if you need to open the two pop joints use the black plastic clip images below show the clip closed on top and open on bottom.